* Largest U.S. penalty ever imposed on a bank

 * HSBC shares close slightly higher in London

-Under the agreement, which was reported by Reuters last week, the bank agreed to take steps to fix the problems, forfeit $1.256 billion, and retain a compliance monitor.
-The bank also agreed to pay $665 million in civil penalties to regulators including to the Office of the Comptroller of the Currency, the Federal Reserve, and the Treasury Department.
+The bank agreed to take steps to fix problems, forfeit $1.256 billion, and retain a compliance monitor.
+It also agreed to pay $665 million in civil penalties to resolve regulatory actions by the U.S. Office of the Comptroller of the Currency, the Federal Reserve, the Treasury Department and others.

 “We accept responsibility for our past mistakes.
 We have said we are profoundly sorry for them, and we do so again.
 The HSBC of today is a fundamentally different organization from the one that made those mistakes,” HSBC Chief Executive Stuart Gulliver said.

-Compliance was “woefully inadequate,” Loretta Lynch, the U.S. Attorney in Brooklyn, said at a press conference.
+Loretta Lynch, the U.S. Attorney in Brooklyn, said that compliance at HSBC was “woefully inadequate.”

-Under a five-year agreement with the Justice Department, HSBC agreed to have an independent monitor evaluate its progress in improving its compliance.
+Under the five-year agreement with the Justice Department, HSBC has agreed to have an independent monitor evaluate its progress in improving its compliance.